robertdfrench/revolving-doors/README.md

 This repository includes a set of annotated code examples of increasing complexity, each of which discusses a different aspect of the doors API.
 Though unusual, this API is not very big.
-The goal of this project is to help folks become comfortable with the doors API in a single sitting.
+The goal of this project is to help folks become comfortable with the doors API in two or three attempts.

 ### Prerequisites
 You should know a little C, and have an interest in systems programming.
 More